-During a meeting in October 2003 between the California Regional Water Quality Control Board, Los Angeles Region, (RWQCB) and DLA Energy (formerly known as the Defense Energy Supply Center or DESC), the RWQCB requested that additional groundwater monitoring wells be installed along the eastern site boundary to delineate the eastern extent of the shallow aquifer dissolved plume.
-In April 2004, pursuant to the RWQCB's request, two groundwater monitoring wells, designated GMW-60 and GMW-61 (Figure 1-3), were installed along the eastern site boundary.
+During a meeting in October 2003 between the California Regional Water Quality Control Board, Los Angeles Region, (RWQCB) and DLA-Energy (formerly known as the Defense Energy Supply Center or DESC), the RWQCB requested that additional groundwater monitoring wells be installed along the eastern site boundary to delineate the eastern extent of the shallow aguifer dissolved plume.
+In April 2004, pursuant to the RWQCB's request, two groundwater monitoring wells, designated GMW-60 and GMW-61 (Figure 2 through Figure 4), were installed along the eastern site boundary.
 Volatile organic compounds (VOCs) and total petroleum hydrocarbons (TPH) as JP-5 were detected in some soil and groundwater samples from these two wells.
-Detected VOCs included lighter-end petroleum compounds, including benzene, toluene, ethylbenzene, and xylenes (BTEX), 1,2,4-trimethylbenzene, and 1,3,5-trimethylbenzene.
-No methyl tert-butyl ether (MTBE) was detected in the groundwater samples from GMW-60 or GMW-61.
+Detected VOCs included lighter-end petroleum compounds, including benzene, toluene. ethylbenzene, and xylenes (BTEX), 1,2,4-trimethylbenzene, 1,3,5-trimethylbenzene.
+No methyl tertiary-butyl ether (MTBE) was detected in the groundwater samples from GMW-60 or GMW-61.
+Tertiary-butyl alcohol (TBA) has been reported in both GMW-60 and GMW-62 at concentrations ranging up to 1,200 micrograms per liter (μg/L; reported in GMW-60 on April 17, 2014) and 210 μg/L (reported in GMW-61 on October 8, 2013).
 TPH as JP-5 was detected in soil samples collected at 10 and 30 feet below ground surface (bgs) during the installation of GMW-60.

 Additional drilling and soil sampling activities were performed west of GMW-60 in the northeastern part of the DFSP Norwalk site in July 2004.
 No soil impacts were detected during the step-out soil investigation west of GMW-60.
-However, TPH as gasoline (TPHg), TPH as free product (TPH-FP), and BTEX were detected in the groundwater samples.
-In a letter dated February 16, 2005, the RWQCB requested that DLA Energy and KMEP investigate the eastern boundary area of the subject site to evaluate the extent of affected groundwater in the eastern area and to identify the source of the impact.
-Consequently, KMEP and DLA Energy jointly conducted soil and groundwater investigations in the eastern boundary area of the facility in July 2005, and in the eastern boundary area and the adjacent off-site area in the west side of Holifield Park in August 2006.
-Results from these investigations were presented in the Eastern Boundary and Eastern Boundary Off- Site Area Soil and Groundwater Preliminary Investigation Report (Parsons, 2006b).
+However, TPH as gasoline (TPH-G), TPH as free product (TPH-FP), and BTEX were detected in the groundwater samples.
+In a letter dated February 16, 2005, the RWQCB requested that DLA-Energy and KMEP investigate the eastern boundary area of the subject site to evaluate the extent of affected groundwater in the eastern area and to identify the source of the impact.
+Consequently, KMEP and DLA-Energy jointly conducted soil and groundwater investigations in the eastern boundary area of the facility in July 2005, and in the eastern boundary area and the adjacent off-site area in the west side of Holifield Park in August 2006.
+Results from these investigations were presented in the Eastern Boundary and Eastern Boundary Off-Site Area Soil and Groundwater Preliminary Investigation Report (Parsons, 2006).
 No source area of the LNAPL was identified.

 As part of the ongoing evaluation of the occurrence of LNAPL in Holifield Park, groundwater well GMW-62 was installed in 2007.
 Since shortly after installation, this well has consistently shown the presence of LNAPL.
-Although the source of the LNAPL present in GMW-62 has not been definitively determined, DLA Energy has assumed the responsibility for the recovery of LNAPL and for conducting the assessment of soil, soil gas, and groundwater conditions as directed by the RWQCB.
-Groundwater monitoring wells GMW-63, GMW-64, GSM-65 were subsequently installed between 200 and 500 feet northeast and southeast of GMW-62.
+Although the source of the LNAPL present in GMW-62 has not been definitively determined, DLA-Energy has assumed the responsibility for the recovery of LNAPL and for conducting the assessment of soil, soil gas, and groundwater conditions as directed by the RWQCB.
+Groundwater monitoring wells GMW-63, GMW-64, GMW-65 were subsequently installed between 200 and 500 feet northeast and southeast of GMW-62.
 Although these wells have contained low concentrations of petroleum hydrocarbons, no LNAPL has been detected.